 In the later formed cities such as Industrial towns, the culture involves the lifestyle of the people settled in there.
 Public spaces such as parks, zoos, and other places express the culture by showcasing the native flora & fauna.
 Manmade structures such as shopping malls, etc. express the modernity and diversity in cultures with the various options in food and clothing that would suffice the busy city population.
 Seasonal events held at open areas such as arenas hold various attractions that bring the growing diverse population together, to be a part of the emerging city culture.

 (Right from their dressing style & food preference to their language dialect, people express the culture).

 Whether the culture has pre-existing ties or is a newly emerging one, it is the people that express them.
 The user who uses the place has ample influence from the places used by them.
-They in turn influence the design and nature of the spaces emerging.
+They, in turn, influence the design and nature of the spaces emerging.
 It is a paradox.

-The ‘public places’ meant for the ‘people’ express the culture not just with the rigid structures but with the flow of movement and usage by the user.
+The ‘public spaces’ meant for the ‘people’ express the culture not just with the rigid structures but with the flow of movement and usage by the user.
 These places where the ‘spirit of place’ is found, welcome the undying evolution process.

-As quoted by Rem Koolhaas, “The Generic City is a city free of context, history and identity.
+As quoted by Rem Koolhaas, “The Generic City is a city free of context, history, and identity.
 It is a blank slate, allowing its inhabitants to make of themselves what they will.”

 The evolution of public spaces has found their way from the organized early architectural spaces to the modern developing cities’ transitional spaces that allow the versatility of the users involved.